Dr Lasse Thomassen, BA (Copenhagen), MA, PhD (Essex)

 After completing his PhD in Ideology and Discourse Analysis at the University of Essex, Lasse taught there for two years and then moved to the University of Limerick.
 He joined Queen Mary in 2007, and from 2008 to 2011 he was a García Pelayo Fellow at the Centro de Estudios Políticos y Constitucionales in Madrid.

-My current research focuses on three areas: debates within radical democratic theory and radical politics (autonomy vs hegemony, the indignados movements, Podemos, etc.); identity politics and the politics of inclusion, particularly in the context of the United Kingdom and Europe; and new approaches to the concept of representation.
+My research focuses on three areas: debates within radical democratic theory and radical politics (autonomy vs hegemony, movement parties, etc.); identity politics and the politics of inclusion, particularly in the context of the UK and Europe; and new approaches to the concept of representation.
 In addition, I have a long-standing interest in the work of Jürgen Habermas.
 Cutting across these research foci is my interest in developing deconstruction and discourse theory as methods for political analysis.
+During my Marie Skłodowska-Curie Fellow in the Department of Political Science at the University of Copenhagen (2019-21), I am working on a project developing deconstruction as a critical method for political theory

 British Multiculturalism and the Politics of Representation (Edinburgh University Press, 2017).